philipschm1tt/talk_ksqldb_joins/script.md

 I’m running the Confluent Platform locally using the Confluent CLI.
 You can see that it started Zookeeper, Kafka, and the Schema Registry.

-I did not start ksqlDB.
+    confluent local services status

-At work don’t have a ksqlDB cluster yet – we haven’t used it on production before.
+At work, we don’t have a ksqlDB cluster yet.
 Fortunately, I don’t need a cluster for my workaround.

 I just start ksqlDB locally via docker – as shown in the Quickstart on the ksqlDB.io site.